Skip to Content

 Issaquah Things to Do

-Issaquah is one of my favorite suburbs in King County.
+Issaquah is one of my favorite suburbs in King County, and not just cause I lived there for several years!
 It is so much more than just a bedroom community for those commuting into Seattle or Bellevue.
 Issaquah is nestled right at the base of the Cascade Mountains and you’ll have mountain views from most areas of the small city.

 Salmon Hatchery in Issaquah During Salmon Days Festival